sccn/sccn.github.io/others/Compiled_EEGLAB.md

 rmdir(fullfile(FieldTrip_folder,'external','egi_mff_v2'), 's');
 ```

 3. Optional: Edit the eeglab.m file and add new plugins to the compiled version of EEGLAB (line 900).
-Change the version of EEGLAB in the prj file.

 3. Open the "eeglab.prj" file in the Matlab editor.
 Check the path for plugins.
 If a new version is available, rename the version in the eeglab.prj file.